Beautiful Colorado scenery awaits you, but before you can hike, you need to be prepared.

 Hydration — Nutrition — Protection — Navigation — Insurance

 Bring water for twice the planned trip duration.
 An adult should drink eight 8-oz glasses of water per day.
 Hydration is even more important in Colorado due to the combination of higher elevations and temperatures and low humidity.
-Even on the shortest hikes you should carry some water.
+Whether you’re hiking Pikes Peak or doing a 1 mile jaunt, you should carry some water.

 Bring food for twice the planned trip duration.
 If you are taking a half-day hike you should at least carry a nutrition bar and maybe some dried fruit and nuts in case you wander off the trail and are out longer than planned.
 Outdoor activity expends energy and you will be glad to have the small snacks when you begin to feel fatigued.